AaronV77/Monday/README.md

 ## Testing

 There is a test script included into the source for checking if your installation is working or if any changes that you have implemented are working.
 You will have to run it in the following manner: "source ./test.sh".
 Now I don't know if every shell supports the command "source" so again these scripts will only work in bash as of right now.
+Add more tests if you see anything that I am missing.

+## Contributing

+Like I've said in the previous sections I hope that people get to use these scripts and contribute.
+Before submitting a PR, I've written a script call credential scan to remove any credentials that you could be stored in the scripts.
+There is a specific thing that the script is looking for so don't go stashing your IP address or Username anywhere else than needed.
+This will save a lot of hassel.. trust me, so run the script.

 # Author: Aaron A. Valoroso